-3. In some instances the beginning statements may be taken from a book going on to some other manuscript and quoting examples if required from a third source.
+3. In some instances, the beginning statements may be taken from a book going on to some other manuscript and quoting examples if required from a third source.

 This form of academic plagiarism is found mostly in technical, scientific reports and papers submitted by students of Science and Engineering.
 For instance:

 “The use of a lubricant serves several purposes: (a) to make motion between mechanical parts possible, (b) to reduce the wear and tear of these parts and (c) to reduce friction between these parts.
 The fluid flow in the usual lubrication process is of the laminar or viscous type.
-The speeds may be high but the channels dimensions in current practice are so small that the Reynolds numbers are low.”
+The speeds may be high, but the channels dimensions in current practice are so small that the Reynolds numbers are low.”

 Even after careful reading and scrutiny of the above plagiarized passage it is very difficult to judge that the sentences are taken from different sources to form the complete paragraph.

-“Viewing the building on that sunny September morning, it left one wondering if the Tatars architects and masons had built in his honour, they would have had their heads cut off.
+“Viewing the building on that sunny September morning, it left one wondering if the Tatars architects and masons had built in his honor, they would have had their heads cut off.
 If you want to judge our strength, look at our monuments.”
 Tamer had said.
 (Plagiarized version)

 7. Sometimes a deliberate attempt is made to change the appearance but not the contents of the sentences.
-In this way it seems that the plagiarized article is less noticeable.
+In this way, it seems that the plagiarized article is less noticeable.

 CAUSES OF PLAGIARISM

 Even the most articulate of teachers are perplexed as how to control this growing trend.
-For instance sometimes the work of a student or person may not be identical to the original to be considered plagiarized but it is so similar to the source that it has obviously been copied.
+For instance sometimes the work of a student or person may not be identical to the original to be considered plagiarized but it is so similar to the source that it has apparently been copied.

-On the other hand plagiarism does not include taking of general plots, if writing a novel, short story or some other article, adoption of characters of character types and ideas from existing works.
+On the other hand, plagiarism does not include taking of general plots if writing a novel, short story or some other article, adoption of characters of character types and ideas from existing works.
 If it is scrutinized closely nearly all writers and artists borrow ideas from some recent or past work, but they express and present ideas in new and unique ways.

 One such example is William Shakespeare, the famous dramatist, playwright and author who took most of his plots and characters from published historical and literary works of his era, but transformed the borrowed ideas so uniquely that they have become almost a legend with no one daring to tread on his grounds, copy his work or even attempt to do so.